 The next verse talks about the process of building unity:

-2. “Each one has a goal to which one turns.
-So compete with one another in good works.
-And wherever you maybe Allah will bring you together” (Al Baqarah: 148).
+- “Each one has a direction to which they turn, so compete in doing good works.
+Wherever you happen to be, with one another, Allah will bring you together” (Al Baqarah: 148).

-Taqwa; holding to Allah’s rope, unity, brotherhood can only be achieved if there is an organised group dedicated to guiding others.
+Unity, brotherhood can only be achieved if there is an organised group dedicated to guiding others.
 Its role is to invite people to goodness and to warn against evil.
-Obviously those who have knowledge of the Glorious Quran and those who understand the Sunnah can only do this role of guiding others.
+Obviously, those who have knowledge of the Majestic Quran and those who understand the Sunnah can only do this role of guiding others.
 They also must have the appropriate skills and wisdom of doing this noble work, they know when, how and what to say.
-Here at Karimia Institute we are striving to become that group.
+Here at Karimia Institute, we are striving to become that group.
+Pray that Allah guides and helps us to this work in the proper manner.